ZatinMe/hello-world/README.md

 # hello-world
-Just another bunch of ides
+Just another bunch of ideas.
+I seriously just wish to larn more and more.